nik-mak/T3A2-B-Frontend/README.md

 Create the logout nav-item and fetch post it to the logout api auth route (tic)

-Update modals so that they become more responsive
+Update modals so that they become more responsive (tic)

 Adjust which buttons get rendered in the nav depending on the if the user is logged in and their role